DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: training

-Transformer usually requires a significant amount of supervised data to guarantee their generalization ability on unseen data.
+Transformers usually require a significant amount of supervised data to guarantee their generalization ability on unseen data.
 However, existing dynamic graph datasets are relatively small and may not be sufficient to train a powerful Transformer.
-To overcome this challenge, we propose to first pre-train \DGT with two complementary self-supervised objective functions (in Section~\ref{section:pretrain}).
-Then, we fine-tine \DGT using the supervised objective function (in Section~\ref{section:finetune}).
+To overcome this challenge, we propose to first pre-train \our with two complementary self-supervised objective functions (in Section~\ref{section:pretrain}).
+Then, we fine-tune \our using the supervised objective function (in Section~\ref{section:finetune}).
 Notice that the same set of snapshot graphs but different objective functions are used for pre-training and fine-tuning.
-Finally, via an information-theoretic analysis, we show that the representation can have a better generalization ability on downstream tasks by optimizing our pre-training losses (in Section~\ref{section:information_theory}).
+Finally, via an information-theoretic analysis, we show that the representation can enjoy a better generalization ability on downstream tasks by optimizing our pre-training losses (in Section~\ref{section:information_theory}).